 Things to do when you visit

-As an introduction to the site, we have an accessible 1 mile 'Best of Coombe Hill' downloadable walk (see below) that takes in the most interesting features of Coombe Hill, including the picnic area located near the car park.
-There are also longer, more challenging walks that take you through the neighbouring picturesque Chilterns Countryside.
+As an introduction to the site, there is an accessible 1 mile 'Best of Coombe Hill' downloadable walk (see below) that takes in the most interesting features of Coombe Hill, including the picnic area located near the car park.
+There are also longer, more challenging walks that take you through the neighbouring picturesque Chilterns countryside.

 Planning your visit